Which Robo-Advisor is Best for You?

 Schwab Intelliegent Portfolios offers two robo-advisor plans:

-- Schwab Intelligent Portfolios-Free digital investment manager
+- Schwab Intelligent Portfolios – Fee-free digital investment manager

-- Schwab Intelligent Portfolios Premium-Subscription-based digital investment manager with unlimited access to Certified Financial Planners
+- Schwab Intelligent Portfolios Premium – Subscription-based digital investment manager with unlimited access to Certified Financial Planners

 Schwab Intelligent Portfolios vs Wealthfront – at a Glance